 Some people who sustain personal injuries in motorcycle accidents may believe their cases are so straightforward and clear-cut that they could save money on legal fees by handling their own claims.
 An injured plaintiff acting as his or her own legal counsel may indeed lead to lower legal fees overall, but it can also lead to a lower level of representation than an experienced Boston motorcycle accident attorney could offer and a much lower compensation award.
 Call our personal injury lawyers at (619) 391-6001 to learn more about your motorcycle accident and for a free consultation.

 Because of their size, motorcycles are difficult to see and present unique dangers on the road.
-Unlike motor vehicles which provide protection by way of seat belts, airbags, and brake systems, motorcyclists rely on little more than quick reactions and a helmet to ensure their safety.
+Unlike motor vehicles that provide protection by way of seat belts, airbags, and brake systems, motorcyclists rely on little more than quick reactions and a helmet to ensure their safety.
 As a result, motorcycle accidents are extremely dangerous for riders.
 An accident that might otherwise be a small “fender-bender” can be far worse for a motorcyclist.

 A plaintiff recovering from serious injuries from a motorcycle accident will have a very difficult time meeting the court’s strict filing requirements and uncovering the various available avenues of compensation after an accident.
 The average person with no legal experience or training likely won’t know where to look beyond his or her hospital bills and vehicle repair costs.
 An experienced Boston motorcycle accident lawyer can offer a higher level of representation than the average plaintiff could manage alone.